• Skip to main content

 Caddis Hatch: One of the most anticipated fly hatches on the Missouri River is the caddis hatch.
 The river comes alive with thousands of caddisflies beginning in June, providing easy meals for hungry trout.
 Anglers can expect to witness frenzied surface activity as brown and rainbow trout rise to feed on these fluttering insects.
 Matching the hatch with caddisfly patterns can yield fantastic results when fishing with dry flies.
 Elk hair caddis variations, parachute caddis, and spent caddis patterns can all produce.

 Trico Mayfly Hatch: For early risers, the Trico hatch provides an exciting opportunity for morning fishing throughout the summer.
 Tricos are tiny flies that hatch in large numbers, creating a cloud-like presence along the riverbanks.
 Once these flies mate and die, things really get going.
 The spinner fall triggers the bite, with tons of dead Trico mayflies on the water’s surface.
 Fishing this hatch can challenge even the most skilled anglers due to the trout’s selective feeding behavior.
-Matching the tiny Trico spinner can be rewarding, and delicate presentations are crucial to fooling wary trout during this hatch.
+When trout are feeding on trico spinners they rarely will move out of there lane.
+Above all accuracy and delicate presentations are crucial to fooling wary trout during this hatch.
 Casting other dry flies at Trico-eating fish can also yield big rewards.
 Make the first cast count!

 Blue-winged Olives (BWOs) dominate the early season, providing excellent opportunities for the dry fly anglers.
 For BWOs, the best flies are the Parachute Adams, film critics and RS2s in sizes 16-20.

-Hopper and terrestrials – Hoppers and ants can be great options during the dog days of summer.
-Low riding dry flies like the “More or Less” hopper or small chubbies in purple, peach and royal are solid options when dry fly fishing in Craig Montana.
+Hopper and terrestrials – When summer settles in, hoppers and ants can be great options during the dog days of summer.
+Low-riding flies like the ‘Morhopper or small chubbies in purple, peach, and royal are solid choices when dry fly fishing in Craig, Montana.

 Missouri River Fly Fishing Guides

-For those seeking guidance, Craig boasts a wide array of professional guides and fly shops.
-Professional guides possess an intimate knowledge of the river, including its prime fishing spots and the most effective techniques.
+For those seeking guidance our professional fly fishing guides possess an intimate knowledge of the river, including its prime fishing spots and the most effective techniques.
 Whether you’re a seasoned angler or a beginner, hiring a guide can enhance your trip and increase your chances of success.

 Craig Montana Fly Fishing Community

 The fly fishing community is vibrant and welcoming.
-The folks in Craig are happy to assist visitors with their angling endeavors.
+Plus the folks in Craig are happy to assist visitors with their angling endeavors.
 Local guides provide valuable insights on the most appropriate flies to use and the most effective techniques to employ.
 Local fly shops, lodges, and eateries offer a friendly atmosphere.
-Whether you’re swapping stories at Izaak’s for a well-earned meal.
-It’s a place where first-timers rub elbows with seasoned pros, and where friendships are forged over a shared love of trout fishing.
+It’s a place where first timers rub elbows with seasoned pros, and where friendships are forged.
 There’s a sense of camaraderie that sets it apart from other fly fishing destinations.

 Craig Montana Lodging

-Craig boasts a range of lodging options, from rustic cabins to riverside lodges, providing the perfect place to relax and unwind after a day on the water.
-Our partner properties offer Living Water clients exclusive pricing and accommodations.
-To find out more about fly fishing and lodging in Craig, Montana, give us a call.
+Craig has a range of lodging options, from cabins to riverside lodges, providing the perfect place to relax after a day on the water.
+Whether you’re looking for a cozy retreat or a comfortable lodge with all the amenities, there’s something for every angler’s preference.
+Additionally our partner properties offer Living Water clients exclusive pricing and accommodations, making your stay both convenient and affordable.
+From early morning coffee to swapping fish stories around the firepit, Craig offers the authentic Montana fly fishing experience.
+To find out more about fly fishing in Craig, Montana, give us a call — we’re happy to help you plan your stay.

 Category: Fishing News